Best Masticating Juicer

-Next, the bulk of the juicers delivered an average showing, with the Breville Juice Fountain, the CJE-1000, the Gourmia, the Hamilton Beach, and the Tribest Slowstar all earning a 5 out of 10.
+Next, the bulk of the juicers delivered an average showing, with the Breville Juice Fountain, the CJE-1000, the Hamilton Beach, and the Tribest Slowstar all earning a 5 out of 10.

 The Cuisinart and the Hamilton Beach did the best of this group at juicing cucumbers, creating 210 mL and 205 mL of juice respectively.
 The Hamilton Beach did produce a moderate amount of pulp, while the Cuisinart had essentially zero.

-The Gourmia and the Breville Juice Fountain came next, both producing slightly less cucumber juice, measuring in at 200 mL and 198 mL respectively.
-However, the Juice Fountain only had trace amounts of pulp — less than the Cuisinart and Hamilton Beach, while the Gourmia had moderate amounts.
+The Breville Juice Fountain came next, producing slightly less cucumber juice, measuring in at 198 mL.
+However, the Juice Fountain only had trace amounts of pulp — less than the Cuisinart and Hamilton Beach.
 The Tribest delivered a poor performance, only creating about 160 mL of cucumber juice.

 The Tribest Slowstar did redeem itself when we moved on to juicing celery, actually matching the performance of the Omega and tying for the highest celery juice yield out of any product that we looked at.
 However, the Tribest produced a tiny bit more pulp, though the juice had the same color as the Omega.

-Next came the Hamilton Beach and the Gourmia, producing 160 mL and 153 mL of celery juice.
-These appliances created juices with mild to moderate amounts of pulp and foam, with both drinks separating relatively quickly.
+Next came the Hamilton Beach producing 160 mL of celery juice.
+This appliance created juices with mild to moderate amounts of pulp and foam, separating relatively quickly.
 The Breville Juice Fountain did a little worse, only creating 150 mL, followed by the 140 mL of the Cuisinart CJE-1000.

 Moving on to juicing oranges, again the Tribest performed the best out of the group, creating 165 mL of orange juice with this masticating model only producing a small amount of pulp and no foam.
-This was followed by the Gourmia and then the Breville Juice Fountain and the Cuisinart, producing 160 mL, 155 mL, and 155 mL of orange juice, respectively.
-This trio all produced about a half inch of foam and minimal pulp, though the Breville's juice separated rapidly.
+This was followed by the Breville Juice Fountain and the Cuisinart, producing: 155 mL and 155 mL of orange juice, respectively.
+This trio produced about a half inch of foam and minimal pulp, though the Breville's juice separated rapidly.

 The Hamilton Beach did relatively poorly at juicing citrus fruits, only creating 145 mL of orange juice in our test, though it was relatively pulp-free.